-Juniors - The Guidance Department strongly recommends taking a standardized test during the spring semester (Jan-May).
-Students will then have time to take additional tests in the late spring, summer, or early fall, before applying to college.
-Even though many colleges are moving to a test optional policy, a competitive standardized test score can support a student's college application.
+Juniors - The Guidance Department strongly recommends taking a standardized test during the spring semester (Feb-May).
+This allows students time to take additional tests in the late spring, summer, or early fall, before applying to college.
+Even though many colleges are moving to a test optional policy, a competitive standardized test score can always support a student's college application.

-- We encourage students to plan to take a test at least twice - Students should not automatically send test scores to colleges.
+- We encourage students to plan to take a test at least twice - Students should NOT automatically send test scores to colleges using the free score reporting option.
 After the student reviews his/her results we can determine which scores should be sent to a school - Taking a practice test of both the ACT and SAT can help the student determine which test he/she wants to focus on or the student can take an official test of either type.
 All colleges accept both the ACT and SAT.